Green party: United States

 In the United States, Greens first ran for public office in 1985.
 Since then, the Green Party of the United States has claimed electoral victories at the municipal, county and state levels.
 The first U.S. Greens to be elected were David Conley and Frank Koehn in Wisconsin 1986.
 Each was elected to a position on the County Board of Supervisors in Douglas and Bayfield counties respectively.
 Keiko Bonk was first elected in 1992 in Hawaii County, becoming Official Chairwoman in 1995.
 The first Green Party mayor was Kelly Weaverling, elected in Cordova, AK in 1991.

 As of April 2018, 156 Greens held elective office across the US in 19 states.
 The states with the largest numbers of Green elected officials are California (68), Connecticut (15), and Pennsylvania (15).
 Titles of offices held include: Alderman, Auditor, Board of Appeals, Board of Finance, Board of Selectmen, Borough Council, Budget Committee, Circuit Court Judge, City Council, Common Council, Community College District Board of Trustees, Community Service Board, Conservation Congress, Constable, County Board of Supervisors, County Supervisor, Fire Commission, Fire District Board, Inspector of Elections, Judge of Elections, Mayor, Neighborhood Council Board, Park District, Parks and Recreation District Board, Library Board, Planning Board, Public Housing Authority Resident Advisory Board, Public Service District, Rent Stabilization Board, Sanitary District Board, School Board, Soil and Water Conservation Board, State Representative, Town Council, Transit District Board, Village Trustee, Water District Board, and Zoning Board of Appeals.
-As of October 2016, 100 Greens held elected office across the US.
 The first US Green elected to a state legislature was Audie Bock in 1999, to the California State Assembly, followed by John Eder to the Maine House of Representatives in 2002 and 2004 and Richard Carroll to the Arkansas House of Representatives in 2008.
 While in office in 2003 in the New Jersey General Assembly, incumbent Matt Ahearn made a party switch to Green for the remainder of his term.

 The Green Party has contested seven presidential elections: in 1996 and 2000 with Ralph Nader for president and Winona LaDuke as vice president, in 2004 with David Cobb for president and Pat LaMarche for vice president, and in 2008 with Cynthia McKinney for president and Rosa Clemente for vice president.
 In 2000, Nader received more votes for president than any Green Party candidate before or since.
 Jill Stein ran for president on the Green ticket in 2012, 2016 and 2024; the vice-presidential candidates were Cheri Honkala in 2012, Ajamu Baraka in 2016 and Butch Ware in 2024.
 Stein, who received over one million votes in the 2016 race, led unsuccessful attempts toward 2016 election recounts in three states: Michigan, Pennsylvania, and Wisconsin.
 In 2020, Howie Hawkins, a founder of the Green Party, was the party's presidential nominee.